wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/labview-setup.rst

 Getting LabVIEW installer
 -------------------------

-Either locate and insert the LabVIEW USB Drive or download the LabVIEW 2020 installer from https://www.ni.com/en-us/support/downloads/drivers/download.labview-software-for-frc.html
+Either locate and insert the LabVIEW USB Drive or download the LabVIEW for FRC 2020 installer from https://www.ni.com/en-us/support/downloads/software-products/download.labview-software-for-frc.html.
+Be sure to select the correct version from the drop-down.

 .. image:: images/labview/offline-installer.png